Introduction

 Hypnotic inductions often involve interoception and metacognition because these systems are complex and ambiguous.
 There is no line that distinguishes one feeling from another, and it can be easy to confuse one feeling with another.
 Are you irritated, or are you just hungry and have low blood sugar?
 Are you depressed, or are you just sleep-deprived?
 Are you in love, or in lust?
 There’s often no clear way to tell with internal states, and we have to interpret it based on past experience and awareness.

 In subjective experiences, there are no binaries: there is no hungriness switch that goes from "hungry" to "not hungry."
 Instead, there’s a range of sensations and input over multiple dimensions that we can recognize as hungriness.
-In just the same way, there is no "trance" switch in the brain that will tell you definitively you are hypnotized.
+In just the same way, there is no "trance" switch in the brain, and trance doesn’t correlate to following suggestions.[1]

 Like flow, trance is an inherently subjective experience that brings together focused attention, dissociation, and rapport.
 Like other subjective experiences, there is no distinguishing line that separates trance from other mental states, and so many people’s first experience with trance may involve self-questioning that they are actually in a trance or are hypnotized, especially if they have ideas that hypnosis is a state of sleep.
 In reality, trance is more of a state of creative problem-solving and processing than a state of half-dreaming idleness.
 If you were to look at someone who is hypnotized, you would think that they were asleep or "zoned out" and not sure of what was going on.
 This is misleading; you are looking at someone who is very focused on following the suggestion that they relax.
 Counter-intuitively, they are relaxing as hard as they can.